nilsmehlhorn/blog/posts/react-rxjs-pagination/index.md

 - https://github.com/LeetCode-OpenSource/rxjs-hooks
 - https://github.com/crimx/observable-hooks

+Now, don't get me wrong, using hooks for asynchronous code is fine in many cases.
+After all, observables are probably not the most convenient [abstraction for asynchronous operations that produce a single value](https://twitter.com/BenLesh/status/1385252078788825088) like HTTP requests.
 I won't argue that you should outsource all logic via RxJS - especially if it's not asynchronous.
 Rather, I want you to understand the trade-offs between coupling logic to the change detection mechanism of your chosen view framework.
 More importantly, I want to show the strength of Observable as a universal abstraction which will allow you to write portable and framework-independent code for working with asynchronous event collections.

 Here's another example for this: in a previous post I've developed a [pagination data source for Angular](https://nils-mehlhorn.de/posts/angular-material-pagination-datasource) with RxJS.
 This data source is basically an abstraction of a paginated REST endpoint offering an observable stream of a page and methods for fetching the next page as well as sorting and filtering by one-off queries.